Pcb Assembler

 Two stages - initial conversation followed by a practical solder test and job sheet exercise.

-PCB Assembler employer: Osborne Appointments
+Pcb Assembler employer: Osborne Appointments

 Join a well-established, family-run company in St Neots as a PCB Assembler, where you will enjoy a supportive and friendly work environment that values independence and craftsmanship.
 With opportunities for skill development across a diverse range of audio products, you will take pride in your work while being part of a close-knit team that prioritises quality over quantity.
 Enjoy a stable career with competitive benefits, including 20 days holiday plus bank holidays, and the chance to see your projects through from start to finish.

-Contact Detail:
+Contact Details:

-Osborne Appointments Recruiting Team
+Osborne Appointments Recruitment Team

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

-We think this is how you could land PCB Assembler
+We think this is how you could land Pcb Assembler

-We think you need these skills to ace PCB Assembler
+We think you need these skills to ace Pcb Assembler

 Soldering